nuncsociety/ego-of-lola/README.md

 ## Text

-Each participant explores https://openai.com/ and researches a manifest or poem of meaning.
+Each participant explores [Open AI](https://openai.com/) and researches a manifest or poem of meaning.
 Must be in English.

 Then: